timofeysie/loranthifolia/README.md

 npx cap open (android/ios)
 ```

-This will ask you what kind of project you want to work with, for example, Android.
+If you don't choose a platform it will ask you what kind of project you want to work with, for example, Android.
 You could also choose iOS, Electron, or a PWA.
 This will open the appropriate IDE such as Android Studio or Xcode after returning you to the prompt.
-You can then build and deploy the project from there.
+You can then build and deploy the project from there using the native platform tools.

 To add a plugin and update dependencies:
 ```